Kyle M. Noonan

 Professional Activities

-• Presenter: “Torts & Insurance,” Maine State Bar Association Legal Year in Review (November 2022)
+• Presenter: “Torts & Insurance,” Maine State Bar Association Legal Year in Review (November 2022, 2023, and 2024)

 • Presenter: “Remote Depositions: Best & Worst Practices,” Maine State Bar Association and Maine Trial Lawyers Association Litigation Institute (September 2021)